-An iron deficiency can result in a number of symptoms that your child's pediatrician can evaluate.
+An iron deficiency may not show any signs or symptoms or it may result in several, so it’s important your child's pediatrician evaluates them.
 One common sign is fatigue.
-Other symptoms may include shortness of breath; frequent colds and infections; poor concentration at school; pale skin; lightheadedness; rapid heart rate; headaches; and thin, brittle and concave-shaped nails.
+Other symptoms may include shortness of breath; frequent colds and infections; poor concentration; pale skin; lightheadedness; irregular heart rate; headaches; and thin, brittle and concave-shaped nails.
 Deficient teen athletes may have lackluster training sessions and experience fatigue during workouts.

 How to Get More Iron

-Iron comes from a variety of foods: meat, poultry and seafood, as well as legumes, enriched grain products and leafy green vegetables.
+Iron comes from a variety of foods: meat, poultry and seafood, as well as beans, nuts, enriched grain products and leafy green vegetables.

-Animal sources of iron (which contain heme iron) are best absorbed, while plant sources (non-heme iron) should be eaten with a vitamin C source to help increase its absorption.
-For example, serve iron-fortified cereals with grapefruit or 100% orange juice, and cook beans with tomatoes in a chili.
+Animal sources of iron (which contain heme iron) are more easily absorbed by the body, while plant sources (non-heme iron) should be eaten with a vitamin C source to help increase its absorption.
+For example, serve iron-fortified cereals with strawberries, and cook beans with tomatoes in a chili.
 Cooking food in a cast iron pan also can increase iron content.

 Some foods and beverages may cause the body to absorb less iron when eaten close together.
-A registered dietitian nutritionist can develop an eating plan that's right for your teen and includes good sources of iron.
+A registered dietitian nutritionist can develop an eating plan that's right for your teen and includes good sources of iron with meals and snacks.

-Taking an iron supplement to correct an iron deficiency should be done only under a physician's supervision and monitored with follow-up blood tests since high doses of iron can be harmful.
+Taking an iron supplement to correct an iron deficiency should be done only under a physician's supervision and monitored with follow-up blood tests since high doses of iron from supplements can be harmful, especially for young children.